 ERS and the RIDGE Centers host the Food and Nutrition Assistance RIDGE Program Conference in the Fall of each year at which RIDGE researchers present findings of completed projects.
-This year’s RIDGE Conference will be held on Tuesday, December 17, 2013 (rescheduled from October 10, 2013), at the Association of Public and Land Grant Universities (APLU), 1307 New York Avenue, NW, Washington, DC.
-A preliminary agenda is available.
-See the RIDGE Centers at IRP and SRDC for abstracts of research projects delivered at the 2012 conference and new studies slated for presentation at the 2013 conference.
+This year’s RIDGE Conference will be held on Thursday, October 9, 2014, at the Association of Public and Land Grant Universities (APLU), 1307 New York Avenue, NW, Washington, DC.
+See the RIDGE Centers at IRP and SRDC for findings from research projects delivered at past conferences and abstracts of new studies slated for presentation at the 2014 conference.

 Research Project Summaries

-RIDGE, known as the Small Grants Program through 2006, has funded more than 250 projects at over 100 educational and research institutions during 1998-2012.
-In addition to projects funded by the current RIDGE Centers, many research projects were conducted through previous RIDGE partners at the American Indian Studies Program, University of Arizona; the Harris School of Public Policy, University of Chicago; the Joint Center for Poverty Research, the University of Chicago and Northwestern University; and the Department of Nutrition, University of California, Davis.
+RIDGE, known as the Small Grants Program through 2006, has funded more than 260 projects at over 100 educational and research institutions during 1998-2013.
+In addition to projects funded by the current RIDGE Centers, many research projects were conducted through previous RIDGE partners at the American Indian Studies Program, University of Arizona; the Harris School of Public Policy, University of Chicago; the Joint Center for Poverty Research, University of Chicago and Northwestern University; and the Department of Nutrition, University of California, Davis.